-Except as provided in the Uniform Standards Related to Substance Abuse, the The Board recognizes that a rare individual case may necessitate a departure from these guidelines for disciplinary orders.
-However, in such a rare case, the mitigating circumstances must be detailed in the "Finding of Fact," which is in every Proposed Decision.
+Except as provided in the Uniform Standards Related to Substance Abuse, the The Board recognizes that an rare individual case may necessitate a departure from these guidelines for disciplinary orders.
+However, in such a rare case, the mitigating or aggravating circumstances must be detailed in the "Finding of Fact," which is in every Proposed Decision, so that the circumstances can be better understood and evaluated by the Board before final action is taken.

-If at the time of hearing, the Administrative Law Judge finds that the respondent, for any reason, is not capable of safe practice, the Board expects outright revocation of the license.
+If at the time of hearing, the Administrative Law Judge finds that the respondent, for any reason, is not capable of safe practice, the Board expects outright revocation or denial of the license.
 This is particularly true in any case of patient sexual abuse.
 In less egregious cases, a stayed revocation with probation pursuant to the attached Penalty Guidelines would be appropriate.